treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 query.exec();  // Query execution
 ```

 The cache works inside the load() method (but only when thread module is applied in [MPM]({{ site.baseurl }}/user-guide/en/performance/index.html){:target="_blank"}.
-The query is read from the file only on the first occasion, after that it is used from the cache memory, so it then works at high speed.
+The query is read from the file only on the first occasion, after that it is used from the cache memory, so it then works at high speed.<br>
 After the file has been updated, we need to restart the server in order to read the query statement.

 ```
  $ treefrog -k abort ;   treefrog -d  -e dev
 ```

-Or like the following.
+Or like the following:

 ```c++
  $ treefrog -k restart
 ```

-## Get an ORM object from the Result of a Query
+## Get an ORM Object from the Result of a Query

 In the above method, it is necessary to retrieve the value of every field from the results of the query; however, single records can be extracted as ORM objects in the following manner.

 Run the query using the TSqlQueryMapper object.
 Then extract the ORM object from the results using an iterator.
-It’s important to specify the 'blog. *' in the SELECT statement, so as to select and target all fields.
+It’s important to specify the 'blog. *' in the SELECT statement in order to select and target all fields.

 ```c++
 TSqlQueryORMapper<BlogObject> mapper;